North Malabar: Etymology

 Until the arrival of British, the term Malabar was used in foreign trade circles as a general name for Kerala.
 Earlier, the term Malabar had also been used to denote Tulu Nadu and Kanyakumari which lie contiguous to Kerala in the southwestern coast of India, in addition to the modern state of Kerala.
 The people of Malabar were known as Malabars.
 Still the term Malabar is often used to denote the entire southwestern coast of India.
 From the time of Cosmas Indicopleustes (6th century CE) itself, the Arab sailors used to call Kerala as Male.
 The first element of the name, however, is attested already in the Topography written by Cosmas Indicopleustes.
 This mentions a pepper emporium called Male, which clearly gave its name to Malabar ('the country of Male').
-The name Male is thought to come from the Malayalam word Mala ('hill').
+The name Male is thought to come from the Dravidian word Mala ('hill').
 Al-Biruni (AD 973 - 1048) must have been the first writer to call this state Malabar.
 Authors such as Ibn Khordadbeh and Al-Baladhuri mention Malabar ports in their works.
 The Arab writers had called this place Malibar, Manibar, Mulibar, and Munibar.
 Malabar is reminiscent of the word Malanad which means the land of hills.
-According to William Logan, the word Malabar comes from a combination of the Malayalam word Mala (hill) and the Persian/Arabic word Barr (country/continent).
+According to William Logan, the word Malabar comes from a combination of the Dravidian word Mala (hill) and the Persian/Arabic word Barr (country/continent).